 When I was asked by VSI to start a blog series on learning the eco-friendly benefits of vinyl siding from a lay person’s perspective, my first reaction was how do I make an argument for plastic as a sustainable material?
 But when I did my research for my first blog back in October, I learned that vinyl siding is not a throwaway plastic.
 It’s actually a durable thermoplastic, and there’s a difference.

 Thanks to the VSI’s Sustainability Work Group, I discovered from their “facts and science” approach that vinyl siding has a multitude of eco-friendly features, and is a more sustainable product than just about any other material used for building exteriors.
 What impressed me the most was the fact that vinyl siding yields virtually no waste during the manufacturing process.

-If you focus in on vinyl siding’s ability to be recycled – especially during the manufacturing process – you will see that the industry actually raised the bar with landfill diversion best practices established as long ago as the 1970s.
+If you focus in on vinyl siding’s ability to be reground and made into new product – especially during the manufacturing process – you will see that the industry actually raised the bar with landfill diversion best practices established as long ago as the 1970s.